• Skip to primary navigation

 Overview of Azure VMware Solution Next Evolution

 The general availability (GA) for the next evolution of Azure VMware Solution (AVS) was announced yesterday during the Microsoft Ignite 2020 virtual conference.
 This is a joint partnership between Microsoft and VMware, where Azure VMware Solution is a Microsoft managed service built on Azure bare metal infrastructure and cloud verified by VMware.
-The initial launch of the Azure VMware Solution in May of 2019 was by CloudSimple; this latest release is built and architected by Microsoft, providing an integrated experience with Azure and its services.
-With today’s announcement, Azure VMware Solution is available in the following regions: East U.S, West U.S, West Europe, and Australia East.
-More regions will be available in the future like UK South, South Central US, Japan East; additional details can be found searching the Microsoft Products available by region page.
+The initial launch of the Azure VMware Solution in May of 2019 was by CloudSimple; this latest release is built and architected by Microsoft, providing an integrated experience with Azure services.
+Azure VMware Solution is currently available in the following 10 regions: East US, North Central US, West US, UK South, Japan East, West Europe, North Europe, Canada Central, Australia East, and Southeast Asia.
+More regions will be available in the future; additional details can be found by searching the Microsoft Products available by region page.
 Customers running the CloudSimple Azure VMware Solution version also have a migration path to this latest release, leveraging VMware HCX.

-Azure VMware Solution is powered by VMware Cloud Foundation: vCenter Server, vSphere, vSAN, and NSX-T. Also included is VMware HCX, the swiss army knife of workload mobility.
-Customers can securely extend their networks and migrate workloads from on-premises (vSphere 5.x -7.x) to AVS or between AVS private clouds in different regions using a combination of migrations options, for example, zero downtime to meet their service level agreements (SLA).
-Microsoft will handle the billing, lifecycle operations (upgrades), and troubleshooting, allowing customers to focus on their workloads.
+Azure VMware Solution is powered by VMware Cloud Foundation: vCenter Server, vSphere, vSAN, and NSX-T. Also included is VMware HCX, the Swiss army knife of workload mobility.
+Customers can securely extend their networks and migrate workloads from on-premises (vSphere 6.x -7.x) to AVS or between AVS private clouds in different regions using a combination of migration options.
+Microsoft will handle the billing, lifecycle operations (upgrades), and troubleshooting of the service, allowing customers to focus on their workloads.

 Getting Started

 There are a few things you need to have in place before you can deploy an Azure VMware Solution private cloud.
 First, an Azure account, which you can get for FREE.
-Second, the funds needed to pay for the service in the form of quota applied to your subscription.
-A subscription must also be associated with a Microsoft enterprise agreement.
-Now that quota is applied on our subscription, search for “Azure VMware Solution” in the Azure portal’s search box.
+Next, your account must be associated with a subscription that is either part of a Microsoft enterprise agreement or a Cloud Solution Provider (CSP).
+Finally, is requesting host quota for your subscription.
+Once quota is applied to a subscription, search for “Azure VMware Solution” in the Azure portal’s search box.
 Alright, you don’t need to type out the entire thing; it will appear within the first couple of characters in VMware.
 An option to deploy your first private cloud in your subscription will be displayed on the next screen.
 As part of the private cloud creation, there is some basic information needed:

 • Subscription – Billing framework that provides entitlement to deploy and consume Azure resources